Ysl02138/Ethylbenzene_PBPK/README.md

 2_MCMC_diagnosis_Human.RMD (Step 2):
 The output of this R code script provides the results of post-MCMC diagnosis tests, including:

-(a) Posterior distribution of population scaling parameters (Supplemental Table S5, S6, and S7 for mouse, rat, and human, respectively).
-By using the scaling relationship (Supplemental Table S1) and the PBPK model parameters were updated (Table 3 and 4) using these updated "scaling parameters".
+(a) Posterior distribution of population scaling parameters (Supplemental Tables S5, S6, and S7 for mouse, rat, and human, respectively).
+By using the scaling relationship (Supplemental Table S1), the PBPK model parameters were updated (Tables 3 and 4) using these updated "scaling parameters".
 Further details are provided in Supplemental Material Section 2.2.

-(b) Posterior distributions for model residual errors (Supplemental Table S8, S9, and S10 for mouse, rat, and human, respectively).
+(b) Posterior distributions for model residual errors (Supplemental Tables S9, S10, and S11 for mouse, rat, and human, respectively).

-(c) Traces plot of EB-specific population parameters, including the estimated value of Brooks-Gelman Multivariate Shrink Factors (MPSRF) (Supplemental Figure S1, S2, and S3 for mouse, rat, and human, respectively).
+(c) Traces plot of EB-specific population parameters, including the estimated value of Brooks-Gelman Multivariate Shrink Factors (MPSRF) (Supplemental Figures S1, S2, and S3 for mouse, rat, and human, respectively).

-(d) Probability density function plots of EB-specific population parameters (Figure S4, S5, and S6 for mouse, rat, and human, respectively).
+(d) Probability density function plots of EB-specific population parameters (Supplemental Figures S4, S5, and S6 for mouse, rat, and human, respectively).

-(e) Correlation matrix of population metabolism-related parameters for humans (Figure S7, S8, and S9 for mouse, rat, and human, respectively).
+(e) Correlation matrix of population metabolism-related parameters for humans (Supplemental Figures S7, S8, and S9 for mouse, rat, and human, respectively).

 3_validation_MAP_Human3.R (Step 3):
-The output of this R code script provides the results of model fitting to validation data (Figure 5A, 5B, and 5C for mouse, rat, and human, respectively).
+The output of this R code script provides the results of model fitting to validation data (Figures 5A, 5B, and 5C for mouse, rat, and human, respectively).

 4_gsa_Human.R (Step 4):
-The output of this R code script provides the results of parameter sensitivity analysis for EB-specific parameters (Figure 6A, 6B, and 6C for mice, rats, and humans, respectively).
+The output of this R code script provides the results of parameter sensitivity analysis for EB-specific parameters (Supplemental Figures S10, S11, and S12 for mouse, rat, and human, respectively).

 5_HEC_Mouse_MAP.R and 5_HEC_Rat_MAP.R (Step 5):
-The output of these two R code scripts (called “Mouse_HEC.csv” and “Rat_HEC.csv”, saved in the “outputs” folder) provide the results of estimated human equivalent concentration (HEC) based on mouse and rat models, respectively (Table 5).
+The output of these two R code scripts (called “Mouse_HEC.csv” and “Rat_HEC.csv”, saved in the “outputs” folder) provides the results of estimated human equivalent concentration (HEC) based on mouse and rat models, respectively (Table 5).

-**datasets**: The datasets provided original data used in the current analysis.
+**datasets**: The datasets provided the original data used in the current analysis.
 These datasets are the same as those embedded in the R source codes.

 **MCSim**: The source files of GNU MCSim software and the related modeling and input files that can conduct model simulation and prediction.

 **outputs**: The files in the output folder are generated by the above R code and datasets.
-The readers can replace these output files provided by the authors with the newly generated outputs by the readers themselves from re-running the MCMC analysis (e.g., “EBHumanMCMC_3365.out” for humans, one output file for each of 4 chains in each species like human).
+The readers can replace these output files provided by the authors with the newly generated outputs by the readers themselves from re-running the MCMC analysis (e.g., “EBHumanMCMC_3365.out” for humans, one output file for each of 4 chains in each species, like humans).

 **plots**: All plots in the manuscript were saved in this folder.

-**MCMC replication analysis** (optional):
+**MCMC Replication Analysis (Optional – see instructions on the last page for details):
+In addition to using the provided model outputs, readers have the option to replicate the MCMC analyses by re-running the calibration.
+Two types of MCMC analyses are included:

+•	Main Analysis: Full MCMC calibration of both physiological and EB-specific parameters.
-!!!Note!!!
-Again, the readers can skip this folder and can still duplicate the current work by using the outputs provided by the authors.
+(See the “Main Analysis” folder for details.
+Note: Readers may skip this folder and still reproduce the study’s results using the authors’ output files.)

+•	Supplemental Analysis: MCMC calibration using EB-specific parameters only.
+(See the “Supplemental Analysis” folder.
+This analysis follows the same steps as the main analysis but uses a simplified parameter set.)

-The readers can re-run the MCMC analysis by executing the MCMC application file by clicking on the file (e.g., mcsim.EBAll.model.exe) and entering the name of MCMC input and output files, respectively, such as “EBHumanMCMC_3365.in” and “EBHumanMCMC_3365.out” (one chain for one input file each species).
+In either case, users can initiate the MCMC run by executing the appropriate application file (e.g., mcsim.EBAll.model.exe) and specifying the corresponding input and output files (e.g., EBHumanMCMC_3365.in, EBHumanMCMC_3365.out).
+Each input file corresponds to one MCMC chain per species.

+Note: A comparison of results from the main and supplemental analyses is presented in Supplemental Tables S8–S11.